Granger Causality in Extremes: From Granger causality via structural causality to causality in extremes

 \subsection{Causality in extremes}

-For simplicity, we assume that $\textbf{X}$ and $\textbf{Y}$ are supported on some neighbourhood of infinity and we consider only lag $q_x, q_y=1$ (1-Markov property).
-We relax these assumptions in Supplement~\ref{Appendix_A}.
-Recall the two intuitive definitions of causality in extremes from Section~\ref{s:intro}, which can be reformulated, in this context, as: \begin{itemize} \item an extreme event at $X_t$ increases the probability of an extreme event at $Y_{t+1}$, given $\mathcal{C}^{-\textbf{X}}_{t}$, \item an extreme event at $X_t$ implies an extreme event at $Y_{t+1}$, given $\mathcal{C}^{-\textbf{X}}_{t}$. \end{itemize} These two intuitive notions are formalized in Definition~\ref{definiton_of_tail_causality}.
+Recall the two intuitive definitions of causality in extremes from Section~\ref{s:intro}, which can be reformulated, in this context, as: an extreme event for $X_t$ \begin{itemize} \item increases the probability of an extreme event for $Y_{t+1}$, given~$\mathcal{C}^{-\textbf{X}}_{t}$, or, \item implies an extreme event for $Y_{t+1}$, given~$\mathcal{C}^{-\textbf{X}}_{t}$. \end{itemize} These two intuitive notions are formalized in Definition~\ref{definiton_of_tail_causality}.
+For simplicity, we assume that (i) \(X_t\) and \(Y_t\) are supported on some neighborhood of infinity for all \(t\in\mathbb Z\), and (ii) the time series satisfy the 1-Markov property.
+We relax these assumptions in Section~\ref{section_extensions}.